-Over familiarity can lead the rooster to believe that you are one of his flock or tribe.
+Over familiarity can lead the rooster to believe that you are one of his tribe.
 I’ve had a couple of roosters that believed this and I got the I’ve found food calls and the herding dance and when I’ve picked them up, it’s quite apparent that the cockerels in particular believe this is mating.

 Feeding his hens.
 Given the rooster attracts hens primarily by finding food for them it’s hardly surprising the rooster will consider you as competition if you attempt to give his hens treats.
 As far as the rooster is concerned you are trying to entice his hens away from him much like another rooster might.
 The solution is easy in theory at least, you make it look like the rooster has found the food for his hens.
 I’ve calmed a few roosters with this tactic.
 As a rule now when giving treats and for at least one daily meal for the less confident roosters I offer them the food first; the hens have to wait.
 I have a rooster now who leaves his tribe and comes to look for me at usual meal times.
 We both walk back to the hens with the food which I hold in front of him first.
 He usually takes one peck and then I put the food down for the hens and as far as he and his hens are concerned he got the food.
 Everybody is happy.
 I don’t have a challenging rooster, he keeps his position as provider and I haven’t undermined his confidence and the hens get to eat.

 Lack of hens can lead a rooster to adopt you as his hen.
 Naturally he will expect to mate with you.
 If he titbits for you and as far as he’s concerned protects you, then eventually if you won’t mate he will become aggressive.
-Particularly with cockerels, picking them up is as far as they are concerned how you mate and while this does help inhibit the aggressive behaviour, you could find yourself with a permanent ‘friend’.
+Particularly with cockerels, picking them up is as far as they are concerned is how you mate and while this does help inhibit the aggressive behaviour, you could find yourself with a permanent ‘friend’.

 Picking up his hens for roosters that you have handled a lot especially if you’ve picked them up as cockerels to reduce aggressive behaviour, is as far as the rooster is concerned, you mating his hens.
 It’s hardly surprising this can produce an aggressive response.